CAMBRIDGE CONSCIOUSNESS & COGNITION

 Contact me if you would like to know more about my research.

-To answer these questions, I employ novel methods from information theory, spectral analyses and computational modelling, combined with non-invasive (EEG/MEG) and invasive (ECoG) electrophysiology across species, from mice to marmosets and humans.
+To answer these questions, we employ novel methods from information theory, spectral analyses and computational modelling, combined with non-invasive (EEG/MEG) and invasive (ECoG) electrophysiology across species, from mice to marmosets and humans.
 To achieve this, together with my supervisor Andres, we are collaborating with The Riken Centre for Brain Science, Japan (for intracranial ECoG recordings from marmosets), Department of Neurosurgery, Mayo Clinic, Rochester, USA (for intracranial ECoG-recordings from human patients), and The Ernst Strüngmann Institute, Germany (for work with optogenetic mice).

 Before starting my PhD at Cambridge, I did my undergraduate degree in psychology at the University of Aberdeen and a master's degree in Cognitive Neuroscience at UCL.
 Even before this I dabbled for one year in computer science, before deciding to switch fields to psychology.